What are your hours?

 Art in the library?
 We own several pieces of art in many mediums.
 Many pieces were done by local artists or donated by local residents.
 For a full list of art pieces, please visit the Michigan History Room.
 Ask a librarian to show you the Art Catalog.
 It is fully indexed for ease of use.

 When did you get a playground?
 The Brothers Play Lot was installed in July of 2016.
 It was entirely funded by an anonymous donation.
+It was named as a memorial to the anonymous donor’s brothers.
 It has become a gathering spot for families who use the library or are just passing by.
 Since opening, the library has welcomed more patrons to the “living room of the community,” both in and outside the building.

 What are the plants inside the round seating wall at the entrance to the library?